-Two statues stand close by, one of Charles Mark Palmer, the famed Jarrow shipbuilder and the other a sculpture of two Viking Warriors, complete with horned helmets, before it became accepted that Vikings didn’t have horns on their helmets.
+Two statues stand close by.
+One is of Charles Mark Palmer, the famed Jarrow shipbuilder and the other a sculpture of two Viking Warriors, complete with horned helmets, before it became accepted that Vikings didn’t have horns on their helmets.

 Designed by Colin M Davidson and dating from 1961 these odd looking Vikings perhaps commemorate the Viking raids on Jarrow in the post-Bede era though they are more likely connected with the naming of the neighbouring Viking Centre shopping facility in 1959.

 There are two notable Victorian churches in Jarrow’s town centre, one Protestant, one Catholic.
 The Catholic church dedicated to St Bede is of 1860 with additions of 1883.
 Situated in St John’s Terrace it of course has no connection with Bede other than through its name and the town in which it is located.
 It is a more subtle structure than the Protestant Christ Church of 1868 in Clayton Street which has a spire-tower that is extraordinarily tall in relation to the size of the church itself.